 To read the full article, click here.

 Scott Vogel is a Partner at Confidio, a technology enabled pharmacy benefit consulting firm serving millions of members nationally.
-For more information please visit: www.confidio.com, follow them on Twitter @Confidio1, or to reach the author please email him: email@example.com.
+Follow Confidio on Twitter or email the author: email@example.com.